m0rk4/effective-java-samples/README.md

 * **do as little work as possible inside synchronized regions**
 * **limit the amount of work that you do from within synchronized regions**

+## 49. Prefer executors and tasks to threads
+ExecutorService possibilities:

+* wait for a particular task to complete: `background thread SetObserver`
+* wait for any or all of a collection of tasks to complete: `invokeAny` or `invokeAll`
+* wait for the executor service's graceful termination to complete: `awaitTermination`
+* retrieve the results of tasks one by one as they complete: `ExecutorCompletionService` *...

+For more than one thread use a _thread pool_.
+For lightly loaded application, use: `Executors.new-CachedThreadPool` For heavily loaded application, use: `Executors.newFixedThreadPool`

+**executor service**: mechanism for executing tasks

+**task**: unit of work.
+Two types.

+* Runnable
+* Callable, similar to Runnable but returns a value

+Make use `ForkJoinPool`!